About the Film Office

 The Pasadena Film Office is opened Monday-Friday from 8am to 5pm.
 The Film Office is closed on holidays and every other Friday due to a 9/80 work schedule.

-There is no filming in Pasadena from December 20th to January 8th as City resources are committed to the Rose Bowl and Rose Parade and post parade activities.
+There is no filming in Pasadena from December 20th to January 7th as City resources are committed to the Rose Bowl and Rose Parade and post parade activities.
 In addition, we may not be able to accommodate certain projects for filming on dates leading up to the moratorium and after the moratorium.
 Permits submitted for filming November 15th – December 19th will be reviewed and considered on a case by case basis especially if they involve street activities.
-Permits submitted for January 9th-January 12th will also be reviewed and considered on a case by case basis.

 Permit applications will not be accepted during the office closure.